 - Does it leverage technology that makes your day-to-day data tasks easier, e.g. automation, machine-learning, etc?

 - Do you think of the vendor as a long-term strategic partner?

 - Does your new partner enhance performance through relentless improvements in the use of data?

 - Are reviews from their customers positive?
 About the platform and the service?

 - Have they got relevant success stories?

-At Intelligent Reach, we've built the complete and intuitive Product Marketing Platform for leading brands and retailers to drastically enhance their digital revenue through product data.
+At Intelligent Reach, we've built the complete and intuitive Product Feed Platform for leading brands and retailers to drastically enhance their digital revenue through product data.

 Having your feed in shape is the baseline: go the extra mile and start a journey of continuous optimisation and testing.